One of Janome’s most popular sewing machines over the last few years has been the 2160DC.

 The automatic needle threader, on board accessories case, convertible free arm, oversized needle plate with multiple seam guides, up/down and start/stop buttons give the user maximum flexibility when it comes to positioning fabric and actual sewing.

-As with most other reviews, we opted to try several different stitch options, including the on board darning stitch.
+As with most other reviews, I opted to try several different stitch options, including the on board darning stitch.

-We are pleased to report that all of the stitches we sampled were well formed, sturdy and evenly spaced.
+I was pleased to report that all of the stitches I sampled were well formed, sturdy and evenly spaced.

 - Natural fibers/cotton-linen-wool